mbrowng/Simple-Shopcart/Backend/readme.md

-Execute node server.js the server will run on http://localhost:8080
+Execute ´node server.js´ the server will run on http://localhost:8080